Middleton (Greater Manchester) - St Leonard's Church

 Varies: 12 October (reoccurring), 4 November (reoccurring), and other (see text)

 Jane Seymour returns every 12 October (the date she gave birth to her son), while Anne Boleyn, dressed in blue, is said to walk the passageways of the palace.
 A silently screaming Catherine Howard has been watched moving towards the chapel (on 4 November), where she begged Henry VIII to save her life.
 Howard's disembodied hand was spotted and sketched by an artist working in Guard Watching Chamber in 1900.
 A photograph taken in December 2003 reportedly showing a ghostly hooded figure opening a fire escape has been dismissed as a hoax.
+In 1989 a figure spotted wearing a Victorian nightshirt vanished in front of a witness.

-Somerleyton (Norfolk) - Exact location not known
+Somerleyton (Suffolk) - Exact location not known

 Varies: 17 July & 19 November (Reoccurring)